derykmakgill/511/a.md

 > The money-commodity is divisible into small units, and it is generally acceptable by all.

-In other words, if a form of money is not acceptable by all because it is, for example, too expensive to use for most daily transactions or to divide into smaller pieces, it's not good money.
+In other words, if a money is not acceptable by all because it is too expensive to use for most daily transactions or to divide into smaller pieces, it's not good money.
 It's not as marketable as a money that is, as Rothbard writes in the same section, "more divisible into smaller units..." and "more transportable over large distances."

 This has important implications for how we understand the different forks of Bitcoin then.